Top 11 Praxis Practice Test Tips To Pass Faster And Easier…

 Even if you think that you’re going to be the last person in the exam room, take all the time you need to complete your teacher certification exam.
 Don’t let worries that other test takers might finish before you make you feel as though you should finish fast than necessary.
 Use all the time given as a valuable resource to get as many points as possible on the test.

 Not using all the time you’re allowed undermine your focus and test score results.
 For 99% of test takers who don’t use the amount of time given means your missed out on additional points.
 That could be from not reading and fully comprehending what the question is asking, even not carefully considering each answer choice or other mistake.

 Praxis test is a timed test.
 You already need to complete the exam quickly and in a stressed state which creates ample opportunity for mistakes.
 Don’t amplify a challenge already a barrier by rushing through it quicker than necessary and exposing yourself to additional test taking errors.

 If you tend to fall into this trap of rushing through exams, try the following Praxis test practice strategy next time you prepare…

-Make every effort to answer your Praxis II test questions in order, but if you encounter a difficult multiple choice question move on to the next question.
+Make every effort to answer your Praxis test questions in order, but if you encounter a difficult multiple-choice question move on to the next question.
 Return to the test question later.
 Reserve some time at the end to come back and look over answers you skipped.
 You’ll get clues from other parts of your ETS exam for what the correct answer is.
 At least you’ll have a better chance of eliminating incorrect answer choices and have a better probability of getting the correct answer.

-If your Praxis II test includes constructed response questions, locate those from the best resources online.
+If your Praxis test includes constructed response questions, locate those from the best resources online.
 For constructed responses or essay writing part, you need to practice explaining key concepts and theories on your own.